-Modena is an amazing city near Bologna in Emilia Romagna still showing the signs of the main eras through which it developed in the Middle Age, the Renaissance and the Baroque period.
-It definitely has a lot to offer to its citizens and to the visitor in the way of, art, food, wine, entertainment and of course, beautiful and fast cars.
+Modena is an amazing city near Bologna in Emilia Romagna, still showing the signs of the main eras through which it developed: the Middle Ages, the Renaissance and the Baroque period.
+It definitely has a lot to offer to its citizens and visitors in the way of art, food, wine, entertainment and of course, beautiful and fast cars.

-Discovering the heritage of the Este Duchy in Modena is a must, start by admiring the aristocratic residences in the centre then see the works of Tintoretto, Bernini, Correggio, Velazquez and many more in the breathtaking Estense Gallery.
-Take a few pictures of the frescoes and statues of the San Pietro's Monastery.
-Of course, you should absolutely visit the Baroque Palazzo Ducale where the Duke of Este lived with his family, the close by Giardino Ducale and the summer residence of the Este family in Sassuolo called Villa delle Delizie (Villa of Delights).
+Discovering the heritage of the Este Duchy in Modena is a must: start by admiring the aristocratic residences in the centre, then see the works of Tintoretto, Bernini, Correggio, Vélazquez and many more in the breathtaking Estense Gallery.
+Take a few pictures of the frescoes and statues of San Pietro's Monastery, too.
+Of course, you should absolutely visit the Baroque Palazzo Ducale where the Duke of Este lived with his family, the close with the Giardino Ducale and the summer residence of the Este family in Sassuolo, called Villa delle Delizie (Villa of Delights).

-After a few days in the city, you may wish to relax a while by enjoying the natural landscapes that the territory offers; mountains, hills and valleys fulfill this area.
+After a few days in the city, you may wish to relax a while by enjoying the natural landscapes the territory offers: mountains, hills and valleys fill this area with their beauty.
 Go hiking and see small volcanoes at the Nirano Natural Mud Vulcano Reserve (Riserva Naturale delle Salse di Nirano), go birdwatching at the Roccamalatina Rocks Regional Park (Parco Regionale dei Sassi di Roccamalatina) or ski at the Modenese High Appenine Regional Park (Parco Regionale dell'Alto Appennino Modenese).

 By Elisabetta Rossi